-Additionally, students will be taught proper safety and procedures to be able to start a welding career and will also have the opportunity to participate in real world welding simulations through projects based upon the needs of the industry in the local campus area.
+Additionally, students will be taught proper safety and procedures to be able to start a welding career and will also have the opportunity to participate in real world welding simulations through projects based upon the needs of the industry in the local campus area or in an off-site internship with one of our local industry partners.
 Advanced students may have the opportunity to take an elective in pipe welding (performance only; no classroom).